stefan-hoeck/idris2-dom/docs/src/Tutorial.md

-for the corresponding Idris function for two reasons: First, interface resolution does not work for function types (but see below), and second, converting an Idris function to a callback is not referentially transparent, since each conversion will create a new Javascript function object.
+for the corresponding Idris function for two reasons: First, interface resolution does not work for function types (but see below), and second, converting an Idris function to a callback is not referentially transparent, since each conversion will create a new JavaScript function object.

 Therefore, we need a new interface for handling this corner case: